 Midwest in Transition Reporting Project

-Under the direction of Distinguished Professor of Journalism Marilyn Webb, the Midwest in Transition project involves in-depth reporting and multi-platform publishing of news and feature stories about the economic, social, and cultural transformation of midwestern communities such as Galesburg and the surrounding region.
-Much of the reporting in this project to date has focused on patterns of individual and community responses to the closing of Galesburg's Maytag refrigeration factory.
+Under the direction of Distinguished Professor Emerita of Journalism Marilyn Webb, the Midwest in Transition project involved in-depth reporting and multi-platform publishing of news and feature stories about the economic, social, and cultural transformation of midwestern communities such as Galesburg and the surrounding region.
+Much of the reporting in this project has focused on patterns of individual and community responses to the closing of Galesburg's Maytag refrigeration factory.

 Borzello Fellows Program